EXTRA FOR THE 2021-22 SEASON - TWO OPPORTUNITIES TO BE A CHORAL SCHOLAR. December and May.

 What’s the first thing I should do at rehearsal each week?
 Go to the table at the front of the room and check in.
 There is a separate attendance sheet for the Choral Scholars.
 Make sure you bring a pencil to rehearsal...at the very first rehearsal you should also pick up the scores we will be using (at the back of the room)

 Is there a dress rehearsal for the concert?
-Yes, on Saturday, April 25 at 9:30 to 12:00 noon at Magnificat.
+Yes, on Saturday, December 11, 2021 at 9:30 to 12:00 noon and on Saturday April 30, at 9:30 am to 12 noon (both) at Avon Lake.
 It’s not a “dress” rehearsal in the sense of wearing concert attire but it is a rehearsal with the orchestra and soloists.

 Are there tickets to the concert?
 Yes.
 All tickets are $15 and can be purchased in advance….see a WSC representative at the front table.
 Or they can be bought on line at westshorechorale.org or ordered by phone at 216-375-7773.
 All students are free, so your friends can come to the concert at no cost.